info340c-sp24/project-group2/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

-Group Members: Pournami Varma, Niranjanaa Kannan,
+Group Members: Pournami Varma, Niranjanaa Kannan, Netra Krishnan,